Gingivitis Treatment in Surrey, BC

 The primary thing we can do in the office here at King George Dental Centre is to remove plaque and tartar from your teeth.
 These are aggregates that form over time.
 They often contain bacteria that can either invade your gums directly or release toxins that cause damage and inflammation.

 No matter how hard you try, removing plaque and tartar at home will be almost impossible.
 They can only be removed using special tools available at the dentist’s office.
-Once plaque and tartar are removed, we can administer an antibiotic gel to help speed up recovery.
+Once plaque and tartar are removed, our dentist in Surrey can administer an antibiotic gel to help speed up recovery.

 Gingivitis isn’t a very serious dental condition, but it can be if left untreated.
 If you want to avoid getting gingivitis, you need to keep up with your oral hygiene at home.
-You should also make sure to visit the dentist at least twice a year.
+You should also make sure to visit your dentist in V3W 5A5 at least twice a year.

-Looking for a dentist in King George Blvd, Newton Centre or Surrey Newton?
+Looking for a ‘dentist near me’ in King George Blvd, Newton Centre or Surrey Newton?
 Come meet our Surrey dentist near you.
+You can also visit our dentist near you open on Saturday.